zbsarashki/stx-labs-openInfraVancouver2023/AIO-SX-On-Equinix/Familiarization-of-StarlingX-Management.md

 Get to know StarlingX Management services.
-There are two sections to this document; the first is familiarization of using the GUI and the second session is how to use the CLI to see the same inforamation.
+There are two sections to this document; the first is familiarization of using the GUI and the second session is how to use the CLI to see the same information.

 Useful links:
 - [CLI Reference](https://docs.starlingx.io/cli_ref/index.html)